-The cost figures in Division K1010 were derived from more than 11,200 rough control to the Mean Data Bank of Construction Gosts, and include the contractor's overhead and profit, but do not include architectural forces or tand costs.
+The cost figures in Division K1010 were derived from more than 11,200 projects contained in the Means Data Bink of Construction Costs, and include the contractor's overhead and profit, but do not include architectural focs or hand costs.
 The figures have been adjusted to January of the current year.
-New projects are added to our files each year, and outdated projects are added to our files each year, and outdated projects are added to our files on the project history.
+New projects are added to our files each year, and caudated projects are disarded.
+For this reason, certain costs may not how a uniform annual progression.
+In no case are all subdivisions of a project listed.